Kyle Patrick: 2005–2007: Beginnings

-2007–2013: The Click Five
+2007–2013, 2025: The Click Five

-Patrick sang the lead vocals on The Click Five's sophomore album, Modern Minds and Pastimes.
+In 2007, Patrick took over The Click Five following the departure of Eric Dill and sang the lead vocals on their sophomore album, Modern Minds and Pastimes.
 With Patrick at the helm, the band has sold over two million records to date and had number-one singles in no less than eight countries.
-2008 saw The Click Five headline sold-out arenas on three continents as well as perform with heavyweights like The Black Eyed Peas, The Script, and Placebo.
+2008 saw The Click Five headline sold-out arenas on three continents as well as perform with groups like The Black Eyed Peas, The Script, and Placebo.
 Cheryl Leong of MTV described Patrick's voice as "Deep, Powerful, Steady, and Strong."
 The year culminated in a sea of wins for the band, including the Knockout Award from MTV Asia, Band of the Year from Singapore's 987FM, and Most Outstanding Pop Act at the Boston Music Awards.

 The band's third studio release, TCV, was released exclusively in Singapore on November 16, 2010, and subsequently released to other countries.
 Three singles were released: "I Quit!
 I Quit!
 I Quit!", "The Way It Goes" and "Don't Let Me Go".
 The third single, "Don't Let Me Go", was picked up by MTV EXIT to help raise awareness for human trafficking.
 The band filmed a music video with MTV EXIT.
 The music video includes real-life statistics of human trafficking and makes use of blindfolds to show that people need to be more aware of what happens around them.

 Together with the band, they traveled to Phnom Penh, where they headlined MTV EXIT's free concert with Korean girl band After School, performing in front of an audience of approximately 40,000.
 They visited the Transitions shelter, a home for young girls who have managed to escape the wrath of human trafficking.

 The Click Five officially disbanded on January 14, 2013.

+In January 2025, the group announced The Click 2025 tour, which is set to take place in Southeast Asia from May 4 to May 10.
+They are also set to perform at the Playback Music Festival on May 8, alongside Boys Like Girls and Secondhand Serenade.